bibanon/bibanon/Stories/The-Bridgekeeper.md

 Pitch three: strike.

-A man next to me sat with his fists clenched together very tightly and he didn’t make a sound.
+A man next to me sat with his fists clenched together very tightly and he didn't make a sound.
 I think that he was the pitchers father.

 ### 39658149 (OP)

 Pitch four.

 Let me tell you a bit about commotio cordis.
 Commotio cordis is a rather rare medical anomaly.
 It translates almost directly to commotion of the heart.
-Commotio cordis is what happens when the heart’s electrical activity is interfered with which causes an arrhythmia.
+Commotio cordis is what happens when the heart's electrical activity is interfered with which causes an arrhythmia.
 Even when treated immediately it is still almost always fatal.
 It occurs when there is impact to the precordial region at a very precise time.
 A blow to the chest that knocks the heart off beat, really.
 Any type of projectile can prompt it.
 It is a very rare occurrence, it almost never happens.

 Winning the lottery is a very rare occurrence, it almost never happens.
 But millions play anyway.

-Things were very quiet at Robert’s for weeks, maybe months.
+Things were very quiet at Robert's for weeks, maybe months.
 There were a lot of pictures of Derrick around, more than before.

 Commotio cordis.